blakeglass9/blakeglass9.github.io/README.md

 # Movie Theater Site

 This page is an example home page for a movie theater that is styled using Bootstrap 4.
-It contains many Bootstrap components including but not limited to a navbar, jumbtron, form, cards, and dropdowns
+It contains many Bootstrap components including but not limited to a navbar, jumbtron, form, cards, and dropdowns.

 # Portfolio

-This page showcases my github account and gives my contact information
+This page showcases my github account and gives my contact information.